magicbell/magicbell-js/.changeset/quiet-wasps-cheat.md

 **Unsubscribe from push notifications.**

 This is a new method that didn't exist in previous versions.
-Unsubscribing and resubscribing is now trivial, giving your users the option to "pause" push notifications.
+Unsubscribing and resubscribing is now trivial, giving your users the option to "pause" the push notifications.

 ```ts
 import { WebPushClient } from '@magicbell/webpush';